 - Snap a rubber band across your skin instead of cutting.7 8

-If you’re finding it difficult to let go of self-harming behaviour, don’t hesitate to get professional help.
-Remember, counselors and therapists are trained to help you heal.
-Effective treatments for self-harm involve learning new coping mechanisms and enabling you to have more control over a trigger.9
+If you’re finding it difficult to let go of self-harming behavior, don’t hesitate to get professional help.
+Remember, counselors and therapists are trained

 As a first step, you should reach out to a trusted adult or a medical professional.
 You will then be guided to a psychiatrist who will conduct what is known as a diagnostic interview, asking detailed questions about your health, life history, and incidences of self-harm.
 Your treatment plan will be formulated based on the information provided by you.
 So, trust your doctor with all the information that you can give about your condition, putting aside any negative feelings such as shame.
 Medication such as antidepressants may be prescribed based on any underlying illness.10